[On board with SOS Méditerranée] NGO sea-rescue mission exposes reality of EU 'values'

 But while the next chapters of those people rescued have yet to be written, the dramas on the NGO boat over the past few weeks speak volumes of a European Union unable to square its value system with its politics and policies.

 "Saving lives at sea is not optional," according to European Commission president Ursula von der Leyen.
-But it is also a legal obligation under international maritime law.
+It is also a legal obligation under international maritime law.

 But in practice, that means a beefed-up Libyan coast guard, the criminalisation of NGOs attempting to help - and the near-total absence of state-led rescue operations at sea.